LucasCampos/libepswriter/README.md

 ##General Notes

-The colors are always integers, varing from 0 to 65535.
+The colors are always integers, varying from 0 to 65535.
 For now, it is left to the user the duty to obey these limits.

 ##Lines